Ana Cheri Puts Curvy Booty On Show In Black Thong Bikini

 Ana Cheri tantalized her Instagram followers today with a new photo of herself flaunting her booty.
 She posed outside in a tiny black thong bikini and paired the photo with a sassy caption.

-The model stood with her back angled towards the camera as she placed her left hand on the textured tan wall in front of her.
+The model stood with her back angled toward the camera as she placed her left hand on the textured tan wall in front of her.
 She turned her right shoulder to the side and raised her right knee to emphasize her derrière.

-Her swimsuit was only partially visible thanks to the angle of the shot, but it was possible to make out that her bikini top was so small that some of her sideboob was showing.
-Moreover, her bottoms had a high-waisted fit with long side ties that fell down the side of her hips.
+Ana’s swimsuit was only partially visible, thanks to the angle of the shot, but it was possible to make out that her bikini top was so small that her sideboob was partly showing.
+Her bottoms had a high-waisted fit with long side ties that fell down the side of her hips.

 Ana wore her hair down and accessorized with a green-and-white graphic scarf with a gold chain design.
 She gave a slight pout with a hint of a smile, and her makeup application seemed to include purple eyeshadow, long dark lashes, and glossy pink lipstick.
 It looked like she also wore dark liner on her lower lids and a little blush.
-The only visible piece of jewelry that she wore was a ring on her left hand.
+The only visible piece of jewelry was a ring on her left hand.

 The image was taken on a sunny day and the bright light left her skin glowing.
-In particular, her booty and arms glowed in the shot although her face was left in the shadows.
+In particular, her booty and arms glowed in the shot, although her face was in the shadows.

-She also noted in the caption that she has an OnlyFans account.
-Furthermore, she tagged herself but didn’t share a geotag.
+Ana also noted in the caption that she has an OnlyFans account.
+She tagged herself but didn’t share a geotag.

-The photo has received a lot of attention so far, and has racked up over 37,900 likes in the first 25 minutes since it went live.
-Her many followers headed to the comments section to leave their compliments.
+The photo has received a lot of attention so far and has racked up over 37,900 likes in the first 25 minutes since it went live.
+Her many followers headed to the comments section to leave compliments.

 “So cute honey!” gushed a social media user.